This course may be taken prior to or during the same term.

 Refer to information on Tuition and Fees.

 The University seeks to provide an environment which encourages the thoughtful development of intellectual, social, and moral standards.
-Student conduct is expected to be lawful, and students are expected to abide by all University regulations and the Student Code of Conduct, as published in the Student Handbook and Planner.
+Student conduct is expected to be lawful and students are expected to abide by all University regulations and the Student Code of Conduct.

-All students may bring grievances to the attention of University personnel, and they will receive prompt and fair disposition of grievances as outlined in the Student Handbook and Planner.
-Also refer to Appeals and Grievances.
+All students may bring grievances to the attention of University personnel and they will receive prompt and fair disposition of grievances as outlined in the Appeals and Grievance Process section of the Student Handbook.

 University facilities and equipment are intended primarily for the use of the faculty and students currently enrolled in courses of instruction.
 Students who have completed registration, including the payment of fees for the current semester, and whose names appear on the final class rolls, are authorized to attend classes and to use University instructional areas, facilities, equipment, and designated services.
 Students, including those continuing work on theses and dissertations, who are not enrolled for the current semester, are not authorized to use instructional space and resources.
 Students may not attend classes, including use of instructional space, facilities, designated library services, and equipment, for which they have not paid fees or from which they have withdrawn.